satyanarayansaiprasad/ProteinPlanet/FIRESTORE_RULES_UPDATE.md

 ## ✅ What These Rules Do:

 ### **Users Collection:**
-- ✅ All authenticated users can read user documents
+- ✅ Anyone can read user documents (needed for setup page)
 - ✅ Users can create and update their own profile
 - ❌ No one can delete users